Site History and Significance

 If water cannot be collected from the surface, groundwater provides an alternative source, if it can be harnessed.
-In much of Asia, as well as North Africa, this took the form of underground tunnels, known as the karez, qanat, or falaj system.
+In much of Asia and North Africa, underground tunnels, directly inspired by Persian qanats, were used to achieve this.
 In this ingenious system, a gently sloping underground tunnel allows groundwater from a large area to flow to a single outlet, where it can be collected.
 A large well is placed at the origin of the tunnel, while narrower vertical shafts, dug for ventilation, help mark its route overground.

 But traditional water management systems depend on collective responsibility for their maintenance and upkeep.
 Silt accumulates gradually and must be constantly removed, while ventilation shafts and other outlets must be protected from encroachment that can contaminate the water supply.
 When these collective systems fail, private and unregulated extraction takes their place, as is the case in much of India today.
 By contrast, traditional systems limit the supply of water to the natural rate at which it replenishes, making them sustainable in the long run.

 2020 World Monuments Watch

 The reactivation of historic water systems and the updating of traditional practices can help mitigate the challenges of the looming global water crisis, and can contribute to changing our water consciousness by promoting a new ethic of care.
 Inclusion of the historic water systems of the Deccan Plateau on the 2020 World Monuments Watch is a call for tapping into the potential for these water systems to address the water crisis for contemporary communities.